© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Twyn-y-Gaer is a scheduled monument protected by Cadw under reference BR035.
 View the official record →

-Twyn-y-Gaer is a prehistoric hillfort situated in Breconshire, Wales, designated as a scheduled ancient monument under the Cadw reference BR035.
+Twyn-y-Gaer is a prehistoric hillfort situated in Breconshire, Wales, occupying a defensible hilltop position that commands views across the surrounding landscape.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR035.

 Twyn-y-Gaer dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Twyn-y-Gaer is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR035.